Exterior Property Maintenance Standards

 Trash Collection Service

 Trash collection is required for every property in Kettering.
-Waste Management (WM) of Ohio handles trash collection for Kettering’s residential single-hauler system.
+Rumpke Waste and Recycling handles trash collection for Kettering’s residential single-hauler system.
 The single-hauler requirement does not apply to multi-family or commercial properties.
 For more information please visit our informational trash pickup web page regarding waste removal services within the City.

-In addition to trash pickup, the following services are regularly available to Waste Management customers:
+In addition to trash pickup, the following services are regularly available to Rumpke customers:

-Bulk Waste pickup is available on regular trash pickup days and residents are encouraged to take full advantage of this service, but must notify WM at least twenty-four (24) hours in advance.
+Bulk waste pickup is available on regular trash pickup days and residents are encouraged to take full advantage of this service.
+Visit www.rumpke.com for a list of bulk pickup items.

 Recycling is available and a recycling container will be delivered once you sign up for the program.